imad457/WPA3-DEAD/README.md

-  entre ur Interface(should be in monitor mode) : entre the target mac address : entre number of chanelle :
+  entre ur Interface(should be in monitor mode) : entre the target mac address : entre number of channel :

 --------------------------------------------------------------------------------------------------------------------------------------------------